OOPs Concepts in Java with Examples

 Object-Oriented Programming Paradigm (Model/Design)

 Object oriented programming is a new approach to overcome the drawbacks of a procedural oriented approach.
-It divides programs into the number of entities called objects that contain data (variables) and functions/tasks (known as methods in java).
+It divides programs into the number of entities called objects that contain data (variables) and functions/tasks (known as methods in Java).

 In an application, objects communicate with each other, share data among them, and solve problems.
 The combination of data and functions (methods) in OOP makes an object that is shown in the below figure.